lynchzival/JQuery-Dictionary/README.md

 ### Features

 * In definition search.
-Clickable href word in word's definition section, make it easy for you to find its meaning if you ever get stucked while reading the definition.
+Clickable href word through word's definition section, make it easy for you to find its meaning if you ever get stucked while reading the definition.
 * Search history via LocalStorage.
 * Support additional search via Google or Google Dictionary, if word can't be found.
 * Responsive UI design.